Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/Power Save/Power Save - Tickless Mode.rst

 Ameba-D supports two low power modes which are deepsleep mode and sleep mode.
 The power consumptions of Tickless Sleep Mode is around 28uA to 30uA compared to normal state around 15mA.
 This example describes how to use freertos tickless with UART interruptible interface.

-Open “File” -> “Examples” -> “AmebaPowerSave” -> “TicklessMode”
+Open "File" -> "Examples" -> "AmebaPowerSave" -> "TicklessMode"

 |image01|

 Set condition values as picture below.
-“TL_WAKEUP_SOURCE” is used to set the wake-up source, user can chose 3 wake up sources now, LOGUART(SET_TL_UART_WAKEUP);
+"TL_WAKEUP_SOURCE" is used to set the wake-up source, user can chose 3 wake up sources now, LOGUART(SET_TL_UART_WAKEUP);
 RTC Timer(SET_TL_RTC_WAKEUP);
 • AON pins (SET_AON_GPIO_WAKEUP_PAxx) with xx being the pin no. (e.g. SET_AON_GPIO_WAKEUP_PA25);

 **Using LOGUART as wakeup source**

-When the LOGUART is selected as the wakeup source, the “TL_Suspend_function” will select the corresponding tickless wake up source.
+When the LOGUART is selected as the wakeup source, the "TL_Suspend_function" will select the corresponding tickless wake up source.
 The board will remain in the Active Mode for the duration of TL_SYSACTIVE_TIME (default set as 10 000 ms) before entering sleep mode again.
-To wake up, press “Enter” button on your keyboard in the Arduino Serial Monitor.
+To wake up, press "Enter" button on your keyboard in the Arduino Serial Monitor.

 **Using RTC Timer as wakeup source**